 How Being Realistic Can Crush Your Dreams

 Being realistic means that we are buying into the thought process of “who am I to think this big?”, and is one way we give away our power.
 We allow some thought or voice from the outside to dictate our actions or lack of action.

-When we have made little progress in accomplishing what we want, the original vision can get whittled away one piece at a time.
+Often, when we have made little progress, the original vision gets whittled away one piece at a time.